 If you’re a manufacturer thinking about adding B2B commerce, there has never been a better time to take the plunge.
-We’ve been building B2B commerce sites on Magento for well over a decade, and it’s gotten easier by the year.
+We’ve been building B2B commerce sites on Adobe Commerce (Magento) for well over a decade, and it’s gotten easier by the year.

 It has gotten significantly easier to build commerce platforms that are tightly integrated, easy to maintain, and focused on your customer.

 B2B manufacturers have a number of great reasons to add an integrated commerce website for their customers.
 A few of the top reasons we hear include:

 - While your sales team may realize that 10 big clients are easier to manage than 100 small ones, you don’t want to lose those small-but-great clients.
 Instead, you can use an ecommerce site to consolidate a fragmented market of small suppliers.

 - You’re ready to move on from order sheets.
 They are easily replicated and much easier for your customer if they’re available in an ecommerce site.

 - You want to help inform buyers.
 Sales teams close business faster if they are curating and positioning your products for customers — not explaining product line basics.